ODM, OEM, CM – Which Type of Manufacturer Should You Pick for Your Project?

 Electronics Manufacturing Services (EMS)

-This is a contract manufacturer in the electronics field that offers a comprehensive range of services in electronics manufacturing.
-Apart from making products that are ordered by OEMs, EMS suppliers also offer services such as product design, manufacturing process design and assembly and logistics.
+EMS offers a comprehensive range of services in electronics manufacturing.
+Apart from making products that are ordered by OEMs, EMS suppliers also offer services such as product design, manufacturing process design, assembly and logistics.

-EMS companies can be massive, manufacturing products like Microsoft’s Xbox, for example.
+EMS companies can operate on a massive scale –manufacturing products like Microsoft’s Xbox, for example.

 Contract Electronics Manufacturer (CEM)

 CEMs typically support OEMs and other manufacturing companies by providing partial or whole electronics manufacturing services based on requirements set out by a hiring company.
-CEMs are often used in industries with stringent requirements, such as the medical, automotive or defense industries.
+CEMs are often used for products that must meet stringent requirements, such as those used in the medical, automotive or defense industries.

 Design House

-Design houses focus on electronics design.
-They usually offer a full range of electronics design services for both hardware and software, across a wide range of products and markets.
-They have been a crucial part of the contract manufacturing process for consumer electronics, in high tech categories such as smartphones.
+Design houses usually offer a full range of electronics design services for both hardware and software, across a wide range of products and markets.
+They have been a crucial part of the contract manufacturing process for high-tech consumer electronics like smartphones.

 Which Manufacturer Type is Right for You?